 As far as rosellas of the genus Platycercus go, the green rosella is not among the most spectacular species.
-That might be why it’s a little less popular in aviculture than many of its cousins!
+That might be why it’s a little less popular in aviculture than many of its cousins, like the eastern rosella!
 Still, it’s a beautiful parrot to look at.

 Green rosellas get their name from the yellowish-green coloration on their belly and underside.
 The feathers on their back are mostly brownish-black in color, with blue edges and a hint of green.
 There’s a patch of red above the beak and the cheeks are a pretty striking blue.

 This is the chunkiest of the rosellas, with males reaching up to 150 grams (5.3 oz) in weight.
 Their maximum length from beak to tail is up to 37 cm/14″.

 Did you know?
 As with quite a few other parrots, young green rosellas look different from the adults.
 Their backs are green rather than blueish black.
 It’s not until they reach around 2 years old that they fully molt into their adult coloration.

 The green rosella was first spotted by Westerners on one of James Cook’s expeditions, during which loads of bird specimens were collected.
 After that, though, it took a while before it could actually be described.
 The specimens were often badly labeled and falling apart; the ornithologist who collected them died before much headway could be made.